 7 Steps to Take Now

 Use this checklist to make sure your company is on track in preparing for a CMMC audit and achieving compliance.

 The first step you need to take is to indicate your company’s CUI environment.
 This is a controlled environment where CUI is stored, processed, and transmitted.
-It’s important to know what the CUI environment is because it defines the processes, services, and systems in scope for NIST 800-171.
+It’s important to know what the CUI environment is because it defines the processes, services, and systems in scope for NIST SP 800-171.
 If you’re not sure what your CUI is, you can ask for assistance from your contracting officer.

-This is the step where your technology, processes, and people come together to operationalize your privacy and cybersecurity program.
+This is where your technology, processes, and people come together to operationalize your privacy and cybersecurity program.
 It implements the exact requirement for compliance and brings your policies to life.
-This step requires you to identify teams responsible for specific CUI controls and to define their roles and responsibilities to ensure requirements are properly implemented.
+This step requires you to identify teams responsible for specific CUI controls and define their roles and responsibilities to ensure requirements are properly implemented.

 - The SSP contains information about the processes, people, and technologies used to manage your CUI environment.